Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

 ### Add Contacts

-To add a contact, the contact must be an IM user who is under the same APPkey as you.
+To add a contact, the contact must be an Chat user who is under the same APPkey as you.

 The maximum number of contacts per user under the community version appkey is 1000, and the maximum number of contacts varies from version to version appkey, please refer to: [Function Introduction](https://www.easemob.com/pricing/im)